jhauberg/comply/README.md

 ## The *Compliant* Style

-The style guide is comprised of a set of (highly) opinionated rules and conventions on best practices for writing code that is more durable, easier to maintain and reads better.
+C is a great language; it gives you a lot of power and allows you to do things *your way*.
+That power, however, can often lead to bad, or at least, unconventional, practices.

-These rules span from formatting to design and structure, and must all be satisfied for a project to be regarded as being of the [*Compliant*](#spread-the-word) style.
+The *Compliant* style can be applied to mitigate this concern.
+It is comprised of a set of sensible (but opinionated) rules that vary in focus, spanning from formatting to design and structure, and must all be satisfied for a project to be regarded as being of the [*Compliant*](#spread-the-word) style.

 You might not like some of them, but each rule has thought and reasoning behind it.